-Except as otherwise provided by the Property Tax Code, all taxable property is appraised at its "market value" as of Jan 1st.
+The Hood Central Appraisal District serves the following taxing units: Granbury ISD Tolar ISD Lipan ISD City of Granbury City of Tolar City of Lipan Hood County AMUD Defined Area Except as otherwise provided by the Property Tax Code, all taxable property is appraised at its "market value" as of January 1st.
 Under the tax code, "market value" means the price at which a property would transfer for cash or its equivalent under prevailing market conditions if:

-- exposed for sale in the open market with a reasonable time for the seller to find a purchaser; - both the seller and the buyer know of all the uses and purposes to which the property is adapted and for which it is capable of being used and of the enforceable restrictions on its use, and: - both the seller and buyer seek to maximize their gains and neither is in a position to take advantage of the exigencies of the other.
+- Exposed for sale in the open market with a reasonable time for the seller to find a purchaser, - Both the seller and the buyer know of all the uses and purposes to which the property is adapted and for which it is capable of being used and of the enforceable restrictions on its use, and: - Both the seller and buyer seek to maximize their gains and neither is in a position to take advantage of the exigencies of the other.

 The Texas Property Tax Code defines special appraisal provisions for the valuation of residential homestead property (Sec.
 23.23), productivity (Sec.
-23.411), real property inventory (Sec 23.12), dealer inventory (Sec.
+23.411), and real property inventory (Sec.
+23.12), dealer inventory (Sec.
 23.121, 23.124, 23.1241 and 23.127), nominal (Sec.
 23.18) or restricted use properties (Sec.
 23.83) and allocations of interstate property (Sec.
 23.03).
 The owner of business personal property inventory may elect to have the inventory appraised at its market value as of September 1st of the year preceding the tax year to which the appraisal applies by filing an application with the chief appraiser requesting that the inventory be appraised as of September 1st or on January 1st of the tax year without any application.

 The Texas Property Tax Code, under Sec.
-25.18, requires each appraisal office to implement a plan to update appraised values for real property at least once every three years.
-The district's current policy is to conduct a general reappraisal of taxable property every other year.
-Appraised values are reviewed annually and are subject to change.
-Business personal properties, minerals and utility properties are appraised every year.
-With changing market conditions, rapid growth in construction, and compliance with Property Tax Assistance Division of the State Comptroller's Office annual review the district's management and Board of Directors feel that the only way to keep up is to update appraised values on at least a biennial basis.
+25.18, requires each appraisal office to implement a plan to update appraisal values for real property at least once every three years.
+Hood Central Appraisal District's current policy is to conduct a general reappraisal every year, meaning that a property's appraised value is established and reviewed for equality and uniformity every year.
+With changing market conditions, rapid growth in construction, and compliance with Property Tax Assistance Division of the State Comptroller's Office annual review, the district's management and Board of Directors feel that this is the only way to keep us current with the market.

 The appraised value of real estate is calculated using specific information about each property.
-Using computer-assisted mass appraisal programs, and recognized appraisal methods and techniques, we compare that information with the data for similar properties, and with recent cost and market data.
+Using computer-assisted mass appraisal programs and recognized appraisal methods and techniques, we compare that information with the data for similar properties, and with recent cost and market data.
 The district follows the standards of the International Association of Assessing Officers (IAAO) regarding its appraisal practices and procedures, and subscribes to the standards promulgated by the Appraisal Foundation known as the Uniform Standards of Professional Appraisal Practice (USPAP) to the extent they are applicable.